-Keith Poliakoff is a partner in the Fort Lauderdale office of Arnstein & Lehr LLP and co-chair of the firm’s Government Relations Practice Group.
+Keith Poliakoff is a partner in the Fort Lauderdale office of Saul Ewing Arnstein & Lefr LLP and co-chair of the firm’s Government Relations Practice Group.
 As a well-known and respected attorney in Broward County, he has considerable experience with all aspects of Florida governmental entities.

 His in-depth knowledge into the issues that government entities face, such as annexation, municipal liability, RLUIPA, Bert Harris Act, conflict resolution, the Public Records Act, Government in Sunshine, and laws pertaining to ethics and elections, sets him far apart from his contemporaries.

 He has worked on virtually all matters affecting a municipal government, including the creation of comprehensive plans, developing zoning codes, code enforcement, drafting ordinances and resolutions, and he has presided over countless meetings and quasi-judicial matters.
 Further, Mr. Poliakoff has defended the town in numerous litigation matters, including a lawsuit challenging the municipality’s incorporation.

 He has counseled numerous elected officials on all aspects of ethics laws, election laws, disclosure requirements, and conflicts of interest, and he has authored numerous opinions on these subject matters.

 In addition to his representation of municipalities, Mr. Poliakoff represents owners of multifamily residential and commercial properties on issues relating to land use and zoning, and he has substantial experience in obtaining entitlements.
 He works closely with local public officials and provides guidance to his many business clients on the complex governmental processes, for example, public sector procurements, affordable housing, developer agreements, and legislative initiatives.